bgrissin/Logging-and-Monitoring/README.md

 We haven't composed our containers so that you can see and start each container separately

-docker volume create --name orca-elasticsearch-data

-docker run -d
+#docker run -d
  --name elasticsearch
  -v orca-elasticsearch-data:/usr/share/elasticsearch/data
  elasticsearch elasticsearch -Des.network.host=0.0.0.0

-docker run -d
+#docker run -d
  -p 514:514
  --name logstash
  --link elasticsearch:es
  logstash
  sh -c "logstash -e 'input { syslog { } } output { stdout { } elasticsearch { hosts => [ \"es\" ] } } filter { json { source => \"message\" } }'"

-docker run -d
+#docker run -d
  --name kibana
  --link elasticsearch:elasticsearch
  -p 5601:5601
  kibana

-You can then browse to <host0>:<port>5601 on the system running kibana and browse log/event entries.
+You can then browse to your host system running kibana, port 5601 and browse log/event entries.
 You should specify the "time" field for indexing.
 Note: When deployed in production, you should secure kibana (not described in this doc)

-Example Searches
+Some Example Searches

 Here are a few examples demonstrating some ways to view the aggregated log data:

 -- Show all the modifications on the system